 The most notorious TV commercial showed Jovanotti trying to woo a girl by showing her how to play Super Mario Bros, along with vague romantic/sexual innuendos.

 Yes, that is actually him whispering sensually to her about “Mario having to do a lot of jumps…”.

 The only other commercial I’ve managed to find actually features the Teenage Mutant Ninja Turtles game, almost as an afterthought.
-In this advert Jovanotti, while playing Top Gun, is having a party with random people who don’t even seem very much interested in playing with the NES.
+In this advert Jovanotti, while playing Top Gun, is having a party with random people who don’t seem very interested in playing with the NES.